jcorreia11/jcorreia11.github.io/aboutme.md

 - Visiting Researcher at EMBL, Heidelberg, Germany (10/2022 - 11/2022)
 - Research Fellow at the Centre of Biological Engineering, University of Minho (02/2019 - 01/2020)
-- Research Collaborator at the Centre of Biological Engineering, University of Minho (02/2019 - 12/2024)
+- Research Collaborator at BISBI Group, Centre of Biological Engineering, University of Minho (02/2019 - 12/2024)
 - Research Collaborator at EvoBiomed Group, Life and Health Sciences Research Institute (ICVS), University of Minho (09/2017 - 12/2018)

 ### Industry Experience